thomasjpfan/docker-scaler/docs/aws-node-scale.md

 These labels use [AlertIf Parameter Shortcuts](http://monitor.dockerflow.com/usage/#alertif-parameter-shortcuts) for creating Prometheus expressions that firing alerts.

 The `node-exporter-manager` has an `alertIf` label of `node_mem_limit_total_above:0.95`, which will fire when the total fractional memory of the all manager nodes is above 95%.
-Setting one of the `alertLabels` to `scale=no` prevents autoscaling and send a notification to Slack.
+Setting one of the `alertLabels` to `scale=no` prevents autoscaling and sends a notification to Slack.
 The `node-exproter-worker` has an `alertIf` label of `node_mem_limit_total_above:0.95` which will fire when the total fractional memory of all worker nodes is above 95%.
 Similiary, the `node_mem_limit_total_below:0.01` fires when the total fractional memory is below 5%.
 These values for memory alerts are extreme to prevent the alerts from firing.
 We will change these labels to explore what happens when they fire.

-For example, we will trigger alert 1 on `node-exporter-manager` by changing its alert label:
+For example, we trigger alert 1 on `node-exporter-manager` by changing its alert label:

 ```bash
 docker service update \